open-semsem/semsm-cli/README.md

   - or `truffle run generate -d YOUR_ARTIFACT_PATH  -p YOUR_PROVIDER `
 - as node package
   - `npm install`
-  - `truffle-generate  -d YOUR_ARTIFACT_PATH  -p YOUR_PROVIDER `
+  - `semsm  -d YOUR_ARTIFACT_PATH  -p YOUR_PROVIDER `
-  - you can use it inside any truffle project , run `truffle migrate`  then `truffle-generate ` it will take the default contract artifacts you can spacify the provider through this flag `--provider` or `-p` otherwise , it will take the default `http://127.0.0.1:8545`
+  - you can use it inside any truffle project , run `truffle migrate`  then `semsm ` it will take the default contract artifacts you can spacify the provider through this flag `--provider` or `-p` otherwise , it will take the default `http://127.0.0.1:8545`

-# NOTE
+# Credits
-this is inital setup and there are many edits should be done .
+This cli is based on [truffle-web3-generator](https://github.com/EmanHerawy/truffle-service-generator)